django-cms/django-cms/docs/user/reference/page_admin.rst

   will act as the top-level page in the navigation.
 * *Attached menu* allows you to add a custom menu to the page.
 This is typically used by developers to add custom menu logic to the current page.
-  Changing this requires a server restart so should only be changed in consultation with developers.
+  Changing this requires a server restart so it should only be changed in consultation with developers.
 * *Application* allows you to add custom applications (e.g. a weblog app) to the current page.
 This also is typically used by developers and requires a server